zionsg/ZnZend/README.md

 ## Installation

-1. Clone this project into your `./vendor/` directory and enable it in your `application.config.php` file under the `modules` key.
+1. Clone this project into your `./vendor/` directory and enable it in your `application.config.php` file under the `modules` key
-2. Examples can be found in the `examples` directory.
+2. Examples can be found in the `examples` directory
+3. Tests can be run in browser using test/phpunit_cmd_browser.php (see inline docblock)

 Classes
 -------